Shin Megami Tensei: Digital Devil Saga: Plot

-The Karma Society was founded to study God, who was losing faith in humanity due to their behavior.
+The Karma Society was founded to study God, who was losing faith in humans due to their behavior.
 Sera was the only survivor of a group of children with the ability to communicate with God.
 To hide from the pain of the experiments, Sera created an artificial environment populated by benign versions of Karma Society staff: this environment was redesigned to become the Junkyard and the artificial beings would become its five tribes.
 The original Serph manipulated Sera and his team for his own ends while the original Heat attempted to protect her.
 When Sera saw Serph killing Heat while linked to the EGG, God felt her pain and attacked Earth.
 The original Serph was overwhelmed by a flood of data and became a demon before being killed.
 Now knowing the truth, Serph escapes from the EGG, killing Heat in the process.
 Sera then decides to head for a secondary Karma facility to communicate with God: on the way, Gale dies while killing Angel, and Cielo sacrifices himself so Sera and Serph can reach the transmission site.
 As Sera begins transmission, the base is destroyed, killing her and Serph.
 Their data travels to the sun—the physical manifestation of God—and merges into a new being called Seraph.
 Aided by the data avatars of the Embryon, Seraph fights God's avatar to prove humanity's worth.
 Upon victory, Seraph achieves enlightenment and travels with Schrödinger to new worlds, while God restores the sun and Earth.
 At the game's end, it is shown that the Embryon, Angel, and aspects of Sera and Serph have reincarnated, with a grown Fred acting as their caretaker.